 The maturity of a CLF advance will depend on the type of credit requested.
 Most advances are typically in the short-term adjustment credit category and will be made for a period of 90 days or less.Close and return to top

-The advance will remain outstanding for its contractual term and the corporate credit union will maintain the custody of pledged assets throughout the life of the advance.Close and return to top
+The CAA extended the sunset date of the CLF provisions of the CARES Act until December 31, 2021.
+Afterward, the advance will remain outstanding for its contractual term and the corporate credit union will maintain the custody of pledged assets throughout the life of the advance.Close and return to top

 Can a credit union establish a line of credit with the CLF?